-Southeast Asia is a region of incredible diversity, from the temples of Myanmar to the beaches of Bali.
-However, the logistics of traveling here can catch unorganized travelers off guard.
-Before you pack your bags, ensure you have these three essentials covered.
+Southeast Asia is a region of extraordinary diversity, from the temples of Myanmar to the beaches of Bali.
+Yet the logistics of travelling here can catch the unorganised off guard.
+Before you pack a single linen shirt, make sure these three essentials are properly covered.

 1. The Right Travel Insurance

-It sounds obvious, but many travelers skimp on insurance or rely on basic credit card coverage that may not be sufficient for Asia.
-You need a policy that covers medical evacuation and, crucially, motorbike accidents (if you are licensed).
-Medical care in international hospitals in the region is excellent but expensive.
+It sounds obvious, but many travellers skimp on insurance or lean on the basic cover bundled with a credit card, which is rarely sufficient across Asia.
+You want a policy that covers medical evacuation and, crucially, motorbike accidents if you intend to ride and are licensed.
+Care in the region's international hospitals is excellent, but it is priced accordingly, and a serious claim without cover can dwarf the cost of the holiday itself.

 2. Visa Requirements